The guilt-free way to handle parent holiday requests

 Do parents take priority?

-If you give parents priority when divvying out summer annual leave, you could face accusations of discrimination from non-parents.
+If you give parents priority when divvying out summer annual leave, you could face accusations of unfair treatment from non-parents.

 Those without kids could argue you’re punishing them.